1. What is English Ninjas Curriculum and Teaching about?

 *Do refer to point 16 for more details.

-12. Do you offer remote lessons?
+4. Do you offer hybrid lessons?

 Most of our classes are available for hybrid lesson arrangements as it enables us to meet students' needs when one of them is feeling unwell or there is a logistical challenge in getting to class.
 This means that for all our students, classes can be attended either in-person or remotely on Zoom.